SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Defenses and Mitigation Strategies

 \subsection{Defenses against Model-level Attacks}

-To tackle the model-level minimax problem, we follow a two-step empirical strategy.
-We first solve the inner maximization problem by implementing various attacks that manipulate the capacity of communication channels, either by injecting noise or suppressing signal, across different modalities.
-We then solve the outer minimization problem by evaluating and deploying multiple defense strategies designed to reduce the attack impact, either by reducing noise or restoring or amplifying the signal.
-Detailed experiment setting are provided in Appendices~\ref{apdx_exp_misleading} and~\ref{apdx_exp_mislearning}.
+To address the model-level minimax problem, we adopt a two-step empirical strategy.
+We first solve the inner maximization by implementing attacks that manipulate the capacity of communication channels, either by injecting noise or suppressing signal across modalities.
+We then solve the outer minimization by evaluating defenses that mitigate attack impact, either by reducing noise or restoring signal.
+Detailed settings are provided in Appendices~\ref{apdx_exp_misleading} and~\ref{apdx_exp_mislearning}.